Jump to

 Simple atomic nuclei Protons and neutrons

-While the electrons embedded in the sides of the protons and neutrons would align the protons and neutrons together into a horizontal grid
+While the electrons embedded in the sides of the protons and neutrons would align the protons and neutrons together into a flat grid

 The following animation shows protons and neutrons bonding together to form the simple atomic nuclei of hydrogen through to carbon, included are possible decay sequences for the atomic nuclei isotopes, that perhaps are unstable, the Run button start / stops the animation (any of the buttons can be used in pause mode)